 - (A) The Applicant must list in the pre-application all Neighborhood Organizations on record with the county or state whose boundaries include the entire proposed Development Site as of the beginning of the Application Acceptance Period. - (B) Notification Recipients.
-No later than the date the pre-application is submitted, notification must be sent to all of the entities prescribed in clauses (i) (viii) of this subparagraph.
+No later than the date the pre-application is submitted, notification must be sent to all of the persons or entities prescribed in clauses (i) - (viii) of this subparagraph.
 Developments located in an ETJ of a municipality are required to notify both municipal and county officials.
-The notifications may be sent by e-mail, fax or mail with registered return receipt or similar tracking mechanism in the format included in the Public Notification Template provided in the Uniform 2020 Multifamily Application Template or in an alternative format that meets the applicable requirements and achieves the intended purpose.
+The notifications may be sent by e-mail, fax or mail with registered return receipt or similar tracking mechanism in the format required included in the Public Notification Template provided in the Uniform 20182019 Multifamily Application Template or in an alternative format that meets the applicable requirements and achieves the intended purpose.
 The Applicant is required to retain proof of delivery in the event the Department requests proof of notification.
 Acceptable evidence of such delivery is demonstrated by signed receipt for mail or courier delivery and confirmation of delivery for fax and e-mail.
-Officials to be notified are those officials in office at the time the pre-application is submitted.
-Between the time of pre-application (if made) and full Application, the boundaries of an official's jurisdictions may change.
-If there is a change in jurisdiction between pre-application and the Full Application Delivery Date, additional notifications must be made at full Application to any entity that has not been previously notified by the Applicant.
+Officials to be notified are those officials in office at the time the preapplication is submitted.
+Note that between Between the time of pre-application (if made) and full Application, such officials may change and the boundaries of their jurisdictions may change.
+By way of example If there is a change between pre-application and not by way of limitation, events such as redistricting may cause changes which will necessitatethe Full Application Delivery Date, additional notifications must be made at full Application to any person or entity that has not been previously notified by the Applicant.
 Meetings and discussions do not constitute notification.
-Only a timely and compliant written notification to the correct entity constitutes notification. - (i) Neighborhood Organizations on record with the state or county as of the beginning of the Application Acceptance Period whose boundaries include the entire proposed Development Site; - (ii) Superintendent of the school district in which the Development Site islocated; - (iii) Presiding officer of the board of trustees of the school district in which the Development Site is located; - (iv) Mayor of the municipality (if the Development Site is within a municipality or its extraterritorial jurisdiction); - (v) All elected members of the Governing Body of the municipality (if the Development Site is within a municipality or its extraterritorial jurisdiction); - (vi) Presiding officer of the Governing Body of the county in which the Development Site is located; - (vii) All elected members of the Governing Body of the county in which the Development Site is located; and - (viii) State Senator and State Representative of the districts whose boundaries include the proposed Development Site. - (C) Contents of Notification. - (i) The notification must include, at a minimum, all of the information described in subclauses (I)-(VIII) of this clause. - (I) The Applicant's name, address, an individual contact name and phone number; - (II) The Development name, address, city, and county;
+Only a timely and compliant written notification to the correct person constitutes notification. - (i) Neighborhood Organizations on record with the state or county as of the beginning of the Application Acceptance Period whose boundaries include the entire proposed Development Site; - (ii) Superintendent of the school district in which the Development Site is located; - (iii) Presiding officer of the board of trustees of the school district in which the Development Site is located; - (iv) Mayor of the municipality (if the Development Site is within a municipality or its extraterritorial jurisdiction); - (v) All elected members of the Governing Body of the municipality (if the Development Site is within a municipality or its extraterritorial jurisdiction); - (vi) Presiding officer of the Governing Body of the county in which the Development Site is located; - (vii) All elected members of the Governing Body of the county in which the Development Site is located; and - (viii) State Senator and State Representative of the districts whose boundaries include the proposed Development Site; - (C) Contents of Notification. - (i) The notification must include, at a minimum, all of the information described in subclauses (I) (VI) of this clause. - (I) the Applicant's name, address, an individual contact name and phone number; - (II) the Development name, address, city, and county;